Why Your PDF Tools Shouldn't Be Uploading Your Files

 keptlocal's tools make no outbound requests during file operations.
 You can verify this for every tool on the site using the steps above.

-The simplest mental model: treat your PDFs the same way you treat your passwords.
-You would not type a password into a third-party website just because the site looked trustworthy.
+Treat your PDFs the same way you treat your passwords.
+You would not type a password into a third-party site just because it looked trustworthy.
 Apply the same reasoning to documents that contain personal, financial, legal, or confidential information.

 For those documents, use a local tool: either a browser-based tool like the ones on keptlocal, or a desktop application that never connects to the internet for its core operation.
 For documents that are not sensitive — a PDF of publicly available spec sheets, a brochure, a published report — the risk of using a server-based tool is low.